GULibrarySandbox/data-vis-basics/content/6-rawgraphs.md

 RAWGraphs [https://rawgraphs.io/](https://rawgraphs.io/) is an open source (free) online tool to create publication quality visualisations from complex tabular data.
 The platform was developed at the [Density Design Research Lab](http://www.densitydesign.org) of the Politecnico di Milano.

 The RAWGraphs tool allows users to easily and quickly create data visualisations.
-These visualisations can be exported and edited in an image editing tool (such as Adobe Photshop, or open source free tool GIMP), embedded in a webpage or imported into a document.
+These visualisations can be exported and edited in an image editing tool, embedded in a webpage or imported into a document.

 Features and chart options include: